yarec/react-layout-generator/src/includes/intro.md

 then just pass the args to \<Item containersize={args.containersize} \>

-RLGPanel is also useful svg since it pass the width and height to svg.
+RLGPanel is also useful for svg since it can pass the width and height to svg.

 ```ts
   <svg